jaykay0408/Auto-Car-Data-Mining/README.md

-# Autonomous Car using Data Mining Technique: Deep Learning
+# Autonomous Car using Data Mining: Deep Learning
 Autonomous Car project in CPSC552 Data Mining at University of Bridgeport

 **Objectives**: